elastic/connectors-ruby/README.md

-# ent-search-connectors
+# connectors
-The new home of Enterprise Search Connectors
+The new home of Elastic Connectors

 ### Building